lanl/BEE/doc/User Guide for BEE-VM.md

 ##### Step 2.
 Build BEE-VM image
 Before using BEE to launch `BEE-VM` tasks, building BEE-VM images using the BEE Image Builder is necessary.
 The BEE-VM image only needs to be built once.
 * (1) Download Packer binary [here](https://www.packer.io/downloads.html).
 Add Packer binary to `$PATH` environment variable, so that it can run anywhere.
 (You can skip this step if you already have Packer.)
-* (2) `cd` into the `bee-image-builder` folder of this repo.
+* (2) `cd` into the `bee-image-builder/bee-vm-and-aws-image-builder` folder of this repo.
 Run `./build_bee_vm.sh` to build base image for `BEE-VM`.
 This step must be done on a QEMU-enabled machine and will usually take 10-20 minutes with KVM-enabled and longer time without KVM.

 ##### Step 3.
 Add bee launcher to $PATH
 Add the directory of bee-launcher to $PATH, so that it can run anywhere.